Experience-Monks/vue-svg/README.md

 });
 ```

-You will need a [grunt](https://www.npmjs.com/package/grunt-svg-sprite) or gulp task to concatenate you individual svgs into a single file.
+You will need a [grunt](https://www.npmjs.com/package/grunt-svg-sprite) or gulp task to concatenate your individual svgs into a single file.
 Sometimes these tasks will add a prefix to namespace the individual svgs.
 Just add this prefix to the options and use the individual file name in the directive as follows:
 ```
 <div v-svg="close-icon"></div>
 ```